 Emma enjoys teaching the flute at her home in Letchworth, North Hertfordshire.
-She is happy to teach anybody from complete beginners to more advanced players.
+Her pupils range from complete beginners to music college students; young children to adults.
 Please do use the Contact form on this website if you are interested or if you have any questions.
 Emma holds a Licentiate of the Royal Academy of Music (LRAM) teaching qualification, with Distinction.

 Emma uses the ABRSM and Trinity grade systems, but recommends that her students learn a wider range of pieces, rather than just those on the syllabuses.
 Emma is able to accompany her students on the piano in lessons.
 She also teaches music theory.